Prague Zoo: History

 The idea for a zoological garden in Prague was first proposed in 1881 in a newspaper article by Count Sweerts-Spork, on the occasion of the marriage of Crown Prince Rudolf of Austria and Princess Stéphanie of Belgium.

 In 1919, at a meeting of the advisory board for mathematics and natural sciences at the Ministry of Education and National Enlightenment, a committee was established to start the preparatory work on the establishment of the zoo.
-The zoo was opened to the public on 28 September 1931.
+The zoo was opened to the public on 28 September 1931 by the founding director Jiří Janda.

 In 1938, the first artificially bred Andean condor in the world was hatched and reared, and the first artificially bred polar bear, a female named Ilun, followed in 1942.
 In 1959 Dr. Zdeněk Veselovský was appointed as director of the zoo.
 Under his leadership, the zoo achieved some world-class successes in the area of breeding and scientific research.

-In 1971 a new pavilion opened for large mammals, including elephants, hippos and rhinos, followed by a big cat pavilion in 1991.
+In 1971, a new pavilion opened for large mammals, including elephants, hippos and rhinos, followed by a big cat pavilion in 1991.

-In 2001 the first artificial breeding of a Przewalski's Horse in the world took place at the zoo.
+In 2001, the first artificial breeding of a Przewalski's Horse in the world took place at the zoo.

-In 2002 Prague suffered the worst floods in its history.
-A large part of the zoo was flooded and 134 animals died.
-Well known is the story of Gaston, a sea lion, which the Vltava and Elbe rivers took to Germany, where Gaston died of total exhaustion.
+In 2002, Prague suffered the worst floods in its history.
+A large part of the zoo was flooded and 134 animals died, including an elephant, a lion, a gorilla, and four hippopotamuses.
+A brown fur seal named Gaston swam the Vltava and Elbe rivers to Dresden in Germany, where he later died from exhaustion or injury.
+Gaston was memorialized with a statue in the Prague Zoo.
 However, thanks to a big wave of solidarity and donations, Prague Zoo greatly flourished in the next decade.

-In 2004 the country's largest and most expensive animal pavilion, named the "Indonesian Jungle", was opened, and the first Western gorilla was born in Czech Republic, named Moja.
-This was followed in 2007 by the first breeding of a Komodo dragon in Prague Zoo.
+The 'Indonesian Jungle' pavilion was opened in 2004 and, at the time, was the largest and most expensive animal pavilion in the country.
+That same year, the first Western lowland gorilla in the Czech Republic was born, and named Moja.
+This was followed in 2007 by the first breeding of a Komodo dragon at Prague Zoo.
 In 2009 a new exhibition for brown fur seals was opened, with an enlarged swimming pool and a grandstand.
 The following year saw a Texas tortoise bred in Europe for the first time.